cwellsx/Villebeauson/VillebeausonMake/README.md

 ### !images.txt

-The [!images.txt](Pages/!images.txt) file defines the ima at the top of each page.
+The [!images.txt](Pages/!images.txt) file defines the images at the bottom of each page.

 This file has the following format: